-East Branch of Fish Creek Project
+East Branch of Fish Creek Conservation Easement

 The easement grants the DEC the right to allow public use of the lands for certain recreational purposes including, but not limited to, camping, non-motorized boating, cross-country skiing, fishing, hiking, horseback riding, hunting, picnicking, trail bicycling, trapping, snowshoeing, wildlife observation, snowmobiling on designated trails, motorized vehicle use on designated roads, and other dispersed pedestrian uses.
 However, during certain times of the year in certain areas of the easements, specific uses are not allowed.
-Here is a summary list of selected public use limitations.
+Here is a summary of selected public use limitations.

 - The public is limited to motor vehicle and snowmobile use on designated corridors at specific times of the year as designated on signs posted along the routes.